01 of 10

 Wood Sizes For Miniature Tables

-Table Legs - Each table will require four legs which are slightly less than 30 inches long in scale.
+Table Legs: Each table will require four legs which are slightly less than 30 inches long in scale.
 Standard table tops are 30 inches above the floor.
 For the 1/12 scale table, the legs are 3/16 to 1/4 inch square stock in lengths of 2 3/8 inches.
 You will need a ten-inch length to make the four legs.
-For a 1:6 scale table use 3/8 to 1/2 inch square stock in lengths of 4 3/4 inches, so you will need a roughly 20 inches of stock and for a 1:24 scale table use 1/8 inch stock in lengths of 1 3/16 inches, so you will need six inches.
+For a 1:6 scale table use 3/8 to 1/2 inch square stock in lengths of 4 3/4 inches so that you will need roughly 20 inches of stock and for a 1:24 scale table use 1/8 inch stock in lengths of 1 3/16 inches so that you will need six inches.
 For a 1/48 scale table, you can use matchsticks or 1/16 inch square stock which are just under 5/8 inches long.
 You will need two to three inches.Continue to 3 of 10 below.

 03 of 10